daniheck-msft/AppServices/README.md

 Clone the repo.
 Open folder azcli-ps.
 Start with script 01...
-and walk through the different deployment methods for Azure App Services.
+and walk through the different deployment models and basic CI/CD integrations for Azure App Services.

 You need VS with Azure and ASP.NET role installed for some examples
 and VSCode is supposed to be used to run the scripts.